 Auditing is a necessary evil for 21st Century dentists who wish to be successful in today (and tomorrow’s) regulatory climates.
 Times are changing.
 Among the changes is the government’s expectation that providers identify and correct their own errors/ mistakes, prevent criminal acts and maintain records to prove the same.

 Dentists often resist doing audits because they feel that the practice is doing fine financially or they do not want to spend the money that an audit might cost.
 Sometimes, it is because of ignorance or foolish pride.
 This is not only dangerous, but is penny wise and pound foolish.
 The reality is insurance companies are looking for every reason not to pay and every reason to take back.
 Auditing can reveal mistakes if you are being paid for everything that you are entitled to.

-Dentists who decide not to audit their practices may find themselves in a situation where they have no control over an insurance company, Medicaid or other involuntary audit or the resulting consequences.
-The level of scrutiny is only going to increase and a practice would be wise to stay on top of their compliance efforts.
+Dentists who decide not to audit their practices could one day find themselves in a situation where they have no control over an insurance company, Medicaid or other involuntary audit (or the resulting consequences).
+The level of scrutiny is only going to increase and a practice would be wise to stay of top of their compliance efforts.